drtamarojgreen/greenhouse_org/docs/wix_dom_manipulation.md

 A thorough review of the entire workflow has been conducted to ensure that this change will not introduce any new problems.

-*   **Dashboard View:** The dashboard view, which is the primary view for the schedule page, does not depend on the logic in `app.js`.
+*   **Dashboard View:** The dashboard view, which is the primary view for the schedule page, does not depend on the logic in `GreenhousePatientApp.js`.
 Removing the initialization of `GreenhousePatientApp` will have no negative impact on the dashboard.
-*   **Patient View:** The patient view, which is used for requesting appointments, *does* depend on the logic in `app.js`.
+*   **Patient View:** The patient view, which is used for requesting appointments, *does* depend on the logic in `GreenhousePatientApp.js`.
 To ensure that this view continues to function correctly, the initialization of `GreenhousePatientApp` will be moved into the `patient` view's rendering logic within `scheduler.js`.
-This ensures that the patient form is only initialized when it is actually being displayed.
+This ensures that the patient form is only loaded and initialized when it is actually being displayed.

 ### Normal Performance